 One issue was upon us though, Google maps require latitude and longitude information about the locations.
-Our database contain only address information.
+Our database contains only address information.
 What we need is a geo-coding functionality that can translate a physical address into long/lat.
 There are some open-source projects for geo-coding, but the best we have tested is Yahoo Maps.
 How ironic, we’re using Yahoo Maps for geo-coding which will be fed to Google maps for viewing.

 The process of using Yahoo Maps API is quite simple too.
 First step is to sign-up for an application ID.
 Then construct a REST command to issue the query.
 The syntax is well documented, too.
 So, the solution is to provide a lat/long “lookup” button within your data entry screen.
 For usability, we applied Ajax codes to perform the on-the-fly lookup.
 Due to some security issues with the browser connecting directly to yahoo maps URL, we ended up calling our server which in turn makes the request to Yahoo URL.
 Here is the js script that makes the call and here is Java code snippet that process the request.